jundalisay/spblist/content/en/research/rand/selfishness/part-01.md

 The neomystics replaced it with “the good of society”*.
 Thus they collapsed the definition such as “the standard of the good is that which is good for society” into circularity.

-> *Superphysics Note: This is our definition too.
+{{< n n="This is our definition too.
 It is based on feelings which cam be objectively surveyed and analyzed through time.
 This is similar to the votes in a presidential election which always comes up with an objective result.
-This means if Mr. X won as President then he represents the will and the good of society.
+This means if Mr. X won as President then he represents the will and the good of society." >}}

 This meant that “society” stands above any principles of ethics, since: